huguesdevimeux/SuperPacman-MP2BA1-2020/README.md

 __________TECHNIQUES__________

--The user decides when interacting with a strawberry - press E
+-The user decides when interacting with a strawberry - press E : it's an element of strategy

 -Interacting with a strawberry or a Jamila will ignite a fire that will block access to the player and the ghosts